 Lithops spp. (living stones)

 These delightful plants can confuse even experts, as no two seem to be identical in appearance.
-Lithops are extremely succulent (up to 90% water), occurring in many natural shades, including, tans, browns, reddish browns, purplish browns, greys, and grassy greens, with myriad patterns and overlays of darker designs, dots, and areas known as “islands.”
+Lithops are extremely succulent, occurring in many natural shades, including, tans, browns, reddish browns, purplish browns, greys, and grassy greens, with myriad patterns and overlays of darker designs, dots, and areas known as “islands.”

 A single body can be to 1.5 inches in diameter and is split by a central cleft, creating the bilobed body.
 New leaves absorb moisture from the old ones, which become dry husks (see photo).
 Many species eventually form clusters, and in their native habitat of South Africa, clusters gradually spread to form colonies that can span 6 feet in diameter.
 The green forms occur naturally in grassy areas, while the browns, tans and other colors occur in quartz fields.
 Flowers appear from August to November, depending upon the species.